 - Most optimistic Alibaba IPO Value is when Ke is 7% and g is 6%

 - The base case we calculated for 9% ke and 3% growth rates lies in the middle.

-- This two dimensional sensitivity table provides the clients with easy scenario analysis that saves lot of time.
+- This two dimensional sensitivity analysis in excel table provides the clients with easy scenario analysis that saves lot of time.

 - The Goal Seek command is used to bring one formula to a specific value

 - It does this by changing one of the cells that is referenced by the formula

 - Goal Seek asks for a cell reference that contains a formula (the Set cell).
 It also asks for a value, which is the figure you want the cell to equal

 - Finally, Goal Seek asks for a cell to alter in order to take the Set cell to the required value